Kd-Here/Data-Structures-in-Python/4_Dictionary_Hash_table/README.md

 Dictionary in python is based on Hash table format

+Here I created a class to that behave like dictionaries but without directly exposing dictionary-like functionality.

  A dictionary data structure, also known as a hash table, is a fundamental concept in computer science.
 It's designed to store and manage data in a key-value format, where each key uniquely identifies a value.
 The central idea behind a hash table is the use of a hash function, which transforms the key into a hash value or index.
 This index is then used to determine the location where the associated value should be stored or retrieved.